 Who's Who Among Students in American Universities and Colleges: Each year the faculty nominates a limited number of students to be listed in Who's Who Among Students in American Universities and Colleges.
-These students must have achieved a cumulative grade point average of 3.3 or higher, and taken at least six credit hours per term for four consecutive terms prior to consideration for awards, excluding the summer term.
+These students must have achieved a cumulative grade point average of 3.70 or higher.
 This national program honors students based on academic performance, leadership, service, and collegiate accomplishments.